-While the 2021 Tesla Model Y 5-Seat SUV has received an overall safety rating of 5 stars by the National Highway Traffic Safety Administration (NHTSA), reports have shown that these vehicles have been involved in several fatal crashes.
-Some of the recent deadly collisions involving the Tesla Model Y include:
+While the 2021 Tesla Model Y 5-Seat SUV has received an overall safety rating of 5 stars by the National Highway Traffic Safety Administration (NHTSA), reports have shown that these vehicles have been involved in several serious injury and fatal crashes.
+Some of the recent catastrophic collisions involving the Tesla Model Y include:

 - On July 7, 2022, a motorcycle rider was killed in an accident with a Tesla Model Y in Riverside County, California.
 The incident occurred on eastbound State Route 91 near Magnolia Avenue in Corona.
 A 48-year-old Lake Elsinore man was riding his Yamaha V-Star when he was involved in a crash with a Tesla Model Y in the carpool lane.
 Sadly, the biker was declared deceased at the scene.

 - On May 28, 2022, two people were killed in a car accident on Highway 26 near milepost 10 in Clatsop County, Oregon.
 The incident occurred when a 2020 Tesla Model Y allegedly lost control and crashed into a Hyundai Tucson in the oncoming traffic lane.
 Sadly, both drivers suffered fatal injuries from the accident, according to Oregon State Police.